mgsisk/providence/docs/env.md

 use the version specified in BUNDLER_CNF if found (e.g. `ruby '~> 2.3.0'`).
 Note
 that Providence does not understand Bundler version constraints and may attempt to install an incorrect version.

+## USR

+User name for the default login user.
+Useful for provisioning non-Vagrant systems or non-standard Vagrant systems that don't use `vagrant` as the default login user with `vagrant ssh`.

 ## WP_DATA